 Additionally, the trust may pay for a non-beneficiary’s travel expenses when such travel is necessary “to ensure the safety or medical well-being of the trust beneficiary.”
 As a result, there is now clarification that travel expenses may be paid for by the trust when the non-beneficiary is traveling to oversee beneficiary’s living arrangements within some sort of facility or supported living arrangement.
 Additionally, the trust may pay for travel expenses of a trust fiduciary to ensure the welfare of the beneficiary when the beneficiary does not reside in an institutional setting.

 Ask Kit Kat – Vets in Rural Alaska

-Hook Law Center: Kit Kat, what can you tell us about Lynxie, the bobcat, who was found living in an industrial park in Illinois?
+Hook Law Center: Kit Kat, what can you tell us about how rural Alaskans receive veterinary care for their pets?

 Distribution of This Newsletter

 Hook Law Center encourages you to share this newsletter with anyone who is interested in issues pertaining to the elderly, the disabled and their advocates.
 The information in this newsletter may be copied and distributed, without charge and without permission, but with appropriate citation to Hook Law Center, P.C.
 If you are interested in a free subscription to the Hook Law Center News, then please telephone us at 757-399-7506, e-mail us at firstname.lastname@example.org or fax us at 757-397-1267.